In total, the EMPOP Release 11 holds 34,617 quality-controlled mitotypes with at least HVS-I variation (16024-16365). Thereof,

 - and the updated ISFG guidelines for mtDNA analysis (2014)

-EMPOP uses SAM, a string-based search algorithm that converts query and database sequences into alignment-free nucleotide strings and thus guarantees that a haplotype is found in a database query regardless of its alignment.
+EMPOP uses SAM2, a string-based search algorithm that converts query and database sequences into alignment-free nucleotide strings and thus guarantees that a haplotype is found in a database query regardless of its alignment.

 EMPOP generates conservative haplogroup estimates